John Wesley: Early life

 As in many families at the time, Wesley's parents gave their children their early education.
-Each child, including the girls, was taught to read as soon as they could walk and talk.
+Each child, including the girls, was taught to read as soon as they turned five years old.
 They were expected to become proficient in Latin and Greek and to have learned major portions of the New Testament by heart.
 Susanna Wesley examined each child before the midday meal and before evening prayers.
 The children were not allowed to eat between meals and were interviewed singly by their mother one evening each week for the purpose of intensive spiritual instruction.
 In 1714, at age 11, Wesley was sent to the Charterhouse School in London (under the mastership of John King from 1715), where he lived the studious, methodical and, for a while, religious life in which he had been trained at home.